apache/geode-native/examples/cpp/sslputget/README.md

     ```console
     $ ./startserver.sh
     ```

 1. Execute `cpp-sslputget`, expect the following output:
-    ```console

        Storing id and username in the region
-    Getting the user info from the region
-    rtimmons = Robert Timmons
+       Getting the user info from the region rtimmons = Robert Timmons
        scharles = Sylvia Charles

+1. Run the `stopserver` script to gracefully shutdown the Geode cluster.

+   For Windows cmd:

+    ```console
+    $ powershell.exe -File stopserver.ps1
+    ```

+   For Windows Powershell:

+    ```console
+    $ stopserver.ps1
+    ```

+   For Bash:

+    ```console
+    $ ./stopserver.sh
     ```